 In India, picrorhiza is used as a bitter tonic, equivalent in many respects to gentian, and given for indigestion, constipation, jaundice, and hepatitis.
 In China, it is chiefly employed to treat chronic diarrhea and dysentery.
 Picrorhiza also helps treat asthma, acute and chronic infections, conditions where the immune system is compromised, and autoimmune diseases, including psoriasis and vitiligo.
-Its traditional use for liver disorders is well founded, and picrorhiza may play an important part in helping to treat serious liver disease.
+Its traditional use for liver disorders is well founded, and picrorhiza may play an essential part in helping to treat severe liver disease.

 Kuru, Katuka, Kutki, Kutkin, Katki, Katukarosana

 Picrorhiza has been used in Ayurvedic medicine since the earliest times as a laxative, bile-inducing, and bitter tonic herb, given for conditions as varied as snake bite and hepatitis.

 Picrorhiza is native to the Himalayan Mountains of India, Nepal, and Tibet.

 Liver protective, anti-inflammatory, antiallergic, immunostimulator, bitter tonic, choleretic.

 Asthma, Liver Infections, Allergies, Autoimmune Disorders, Weakened Immunity, Hepatitis.

 Clinical trials using Picrorhiza for the treatment of infective hepatitis demonstrated rapid falls in bilirubin levels and quicker clinical recovery.

 In an uncontrolled study using 400 mg/day of Picrorhiza root, marked relief was observed in all of 25 cases of asthma.